Overlay

 Mental health, wellbeing and sustainability

-More than one in five students are very dissatisfied with the financial support provided by their university.
-Meanwhile, 35% have experienced stress due to their studies, notably in prestigious locations like Oxford and Cambridge.
+Many students appear to be balancing their social lives with academic commitments.
+They’re defying old-fashioned stereotypes of university life, with more than half (56%) engaging in social activities only once a month or less.
+What’s more, nights in are proving a popular alternative to clubbing or pub visits.
+On the flipside, time spent on academic studies has also fallen significantly, with part-time work on the rise.
 More encouragingly, general enjoyment levels remain solid in many cities, even as students navigate different challenges and financial pressures.
 Those based in Bristol, Coventry, Oxford and Cambridge enjoy their university degrees the most.
 Finally, our research suggests that some students might be putting cost pressures and budgeting before sustainability amid the current economic squeeze.
 Some 13% of respondents say they’re not making any efforts to lead a more sustainable life.
 This marks a 30% upswing compared to the situation last year.

 How could we help you manage your finances?

-Managing a student budget can be difficult, no matter the wider economic picture.
-Visit our student support hub to see the different ways NatWest could help.
+We understand just how tricky it can be to manage a student budget, whichever city you’re based in.
+To find out what financial assistance may be available, visit our student support hub.
 Take a look at our selection of guides and tools, plus our handy products tailored specially for students.

 ""